Kiitsu Kyōkai

 Music (optional)

-A moment of silence ended with the following words (said together):
+A moment of silence ended with the following closing words

 We receive fragments of holiness, glimpses of eternity, brief moments of insight.
 Let us gather them up for the precious gifts that they are and, renewed by their grace, begin to walk a path that is safer than the known way.

-May we all be persistent in a free, creative, and universal faith, and go forward for the purpose of realizing
+May we all be persistent in a universal, dynamic, creative, inquiring, liberative and free faith, and go forward for the purpose of realising the Kingdom of God, or Pure Land of Buddha, that is nothing but the Ideal Cooperative Community.

 —o0o—